Last modified: July 3, 2022, 10:52 a.m.

 Native

-Hibernates as a small larva on or near a bud of the food plant.
 Pupates in a tough, boat-shaped cocoon on the underside of a leaf of the food plant.

 The adults fly from late May towards early August in one generation.
 In favourable years a small partial second generation occurs during September, but it's seldom recorded.
-They come to light and sugar.

-The larva lives on Quercus and Betula.
+The larva lives on Quercus or Betula.